Principal License Program

 What to Expect

-Our approach to instructional leadership is practical, inquiry-centered and firmly rooted in best practices.
+Our approach to instructional leadership is practical, inquiry-centered, and firmly rooted in best practices.
 In this program, you learn how action leadership supports teachers, students, and parents.

 Classroom dialogues are rich because students bring with them varied experiences, values, and the philosophies and orientation of their districts.
 On-campus courses draw from across the Portland metro area and outlying districts.
 Off-campus courses are even more diverse, with students coming together from eastern, central, and southwestern Oregon counties.
 Exemplary practicing administrators serve as adjunct faculty in the program, in addition to full-time faculty.
 Class sizes run from small seminars up to 20-24 students.